daverobertson63/VFDGlobalClock/README.md

  Sketch for Bolt Industries VFD Clock with Pico Wifi

- This is a simple update that allows the excellent Bolt Industries VFD clock
+ This is a simple update that allows the excellent Bolt Industries VFD clock to be on Global time...

  https://www.boltind.com/vfd-clock-assembly/

- It adds a simple wifi connection assuming you use the very excellent British designed PICO Wifi
+ It adds a simple wifi connection assuming you use the very excellent British designed PICO Wifi or PICO W.

  The main difference is that the PICO W uses a different pin for the LED.
-Thats all - everything else works ok
+Thats all - everything else works ok for the existing instructions.

+ The kit comes with a standard Pico ohne Wifi but I wanted it to sync with the world.